How does your perfect wedding day look? Do you imagine the gathering of loved ones from far and wide to celebrate you as a couple?

 Remember, even with these smaller group sizes, a special use permit is still required.

 No list of Yosemite wedding destinations would be complete without mentioning The Yosemite Valley Chapel.
-Built in 1879 and located opposite of Yosemite Falls, the Yosemite Chapel building lends its own sense of history and place to any wedding ceremony.
+Built in 1879 and located opposite Yosemite Falls, a Yosemite Chapel wedding lends its own sense of history and place to any wedding ceremony.
 The chapel itself seats approximately 125 people, and you can invite your own licensed or ordained minister.

 Each Yosemite engagement, elopement, wedding or honeymoon is as unique as each couple.
 Whether Yosemite is initially chosen because of a generations-long family tradition within the park, a personal relationship established in a singular moment or over the course of decades, or simply because of the inspiring and majestic mountain scenery, Yosemite is sure to become a centerpiece for both cherished memories and a lifetime of romance to come.